vilicvane/backpage/README.md

 page.guide();
 ```

+You can also create a temporary front only page for web notifications using <https://backpage.cloud/new>.

 > **Note:** [backpage.cloud](https://backpage.cloud) may introduce value-added services for significant network traffic to cover the expense in the future.